sardana-org/sardana/doc/source/sep/SEP2.md

     * internal saving is enabled for the channel
     * there is a pseudo counter based on this channel
 * When to read the value source?
-    * the channel have saving capability and it is enabled
+    * the channel has saving capability and it is enabled

 ## Controller (plugin) API for reading value source

 * Controller which would like to read the value source must inherit from the `Sourceable` interface.
 TODO: vote for the best name.
-Alternative name is `Savable`.
+Alternative name is `Saveable`.
 * This controller must implement the `SourceOne` method which receives as argument the axis number and returns either a single value source (if software trigger/gate synchronization is in use) or a sequence of value sources.